Can you pay car insurance yearly?

 - There are other payment options available that may be more affordable

-Most companies offer several ways to make your premium payments.
+Most insurance companies offer several ways to make your annual premium payments.
 Many people start a policy and choose to pay monthly for convenience and never reconsider their payment options.
 However, paying yearly may yield savings.
+Insurance typically comes in periods of a year or 6 months.
+This is the period your rate is locked in for.
+After it expires, your rate could go up or down depending on activity during your coverage period.
+If you miss payments and let your insurance policy lapse, rates could change sooner.

-Providers will typically slash your total cost by paying your premiums for the year upfront.
+Providers will typically slash your total cost when you pay up front by eliminating extra administrative fees.
 Also, some providers will allow you to pay for your remaining premiums mid-policy term to receive pro-rated savings.
 Bottom line: check with your providers for ways to save.

 If you haven’t compared auto policies and rates, enter your zip code into our FREE tool above to make sure you’re not missing out on savings!

-While some companies offer a small percentage discount, some companies offer discounts up to 20 percent off your premium.
+Some companies offer discounts up to 20 percent off your premium.
 By paying yearly, you can also avoid pesky installment fees.
 Plus, you’re locked in at a rate that is guaranteed not to change over a 12-month period.
+If you cannot afford to pay all at once, it’s fine to use smaller payment options.
+Putting your annual premium on a credit card and then paying interest defeats the purpose of paying annual premiums at once in many cases.

 Another benefit to paying yearly is peace of mind.
 Once you pay, you don’t have to remember to pay a monthly payment on time or have to worry about any late payments.